janrusell-dev/BrokerX/README.md

 ## 👨‍💻 Author

-Built with ❤️ by Jan Russell
+Built with ❤️ by Jan Rusell

 ## 🙏 Acknowledgments